Graphically Structured Diffusion Models: Experiments

 \paragraph{Sudoku} A Sudoku grid is a $9\times9$ array of numbers such that each number is in $\{1,\ldots,9\}$ and no two numbers in the same row, column, or $3\times3$ block are the same.
 Solving a Sudoku, i.e. completing one given a partially-filled in grid, is a difficult problem for deep learning methods, and has previously been addressed with hand-designed modules for reasoning~\citep{palmRecurrentRelationalNetworks2018} or semi-definite programming~\citep{wangSATNetBridgingDeep2019}.
 We use GSDM without such custom modules for combinatorial reasoning.
 We model a Sudoku with a factor graph.
 There is one factor for each row, column, and block representing the constraint that it contains all numbers $\{1,\ldots,9\}$.
 The resulting GSDM attention mask lets each variable attend to all other variables in the same row, column, and block.
 Our data generator\footnote{We generated complete Sudokus with a port of \url{https://turtletoy.net/turtle/5098380d82}} creates complete $9\times9$ Sudokus.
 In order to train GSDM as a Sudoku solver for arbitrary Sudoku puzzles, we create each training example by randomly partitioning the grid into latent and observed portions by sampling $n_o$ uniformly from 0 to 80 and then uniformly sampling $n_o$ variables to observe.
-We show samples from GSDM in \cref{fig:sudoku_panel}, which exhibit diversity when multiple solutions exist.
-In our evaluations, the samples were valid Sudokus $76\%$ of the time when no cells were observed; $55\%$ of the time when 16 of the 81 cells were observed; $99\%$ of the time when 40 cells were observed; and always when 64 of the 81 cells were observed.
+We find that GSDM can indeed solve Sudoku puzzles: it generates valid Sudokus unconditionally with $98\%$ accuracy; and in the case where 16 of 81 cells are observed with $96\%$ accuracy while maintaining sample diversity (\Cref{app:sudoku_sample_diversity}).
+We also consider a generalization of Sudokus to any $n^2 \times n^2$ grid.
+Our results in \cref{fig:scaling-results} show that GSDM can scale gracefully to these larger problems.
+This is not true of our other deep learning baselines, which have performance no better than random guessing on large problem sizes.
+The MCMC method consistently violates less constraints than random guessing but appears to be prone to getting stuck in local minima and so seldom finds a correct solution even with small problem sizes.